TRogato/debian-kiosk-installer/README.md

   `wget https://raw.githubusercontent.com/TRogato/debian-kiosk-installer/main/kiosk-installer.sh; chmod +x kiosk-installer.sh; ./kiosk-installer.sh`

+Original POST

-  'wget https://raw.githubusercontent.com/josfaber/debian-kiosk-installer/master/kiosk-installer.sh; chmod +x kiosk-installer.sh; ./kiosk-installer.sh'
+  `wget https://raw.githubusercontent.com/josfaber/debian-kiosk-installer/master/kiosk-installer.sh; chmod +x kiosk-installer.sh; ./kiosk-installer.sh`

 If you are installing to a Raspberry Pi, change chromium to chromium-browser in the install script (both in apt line and startup command)

 ## What will it do?